Introduction

 It’s normal for us, who are dying, to watch you from behind a veil of envy, with all those years ahead of you in which “to do things”.

-e still of some use.
+Often our “misdirected” judgement is nothing more than a clumsy attempt to encourage you to do better, or a way, veiled by our senile dementure, to feel that we are still of some use.
 Then, (I’ve nearly finished,) if you should find that you have fallen short of the goal you had set yourself, capitalize on this negative experience and don’t give up.
 Try again.
 It is this trying and trying again that strengthens the character of a young boy who wants to become a man.
 The same goes for girls, naturally, who want to become women.

 Convince yourself deep down that every time you try to escape, not only do you admit irreperable defeat, but your resignation is also a sign of weakness.
 Let yourself be helped by those who do it for a living; it’s nothing to be ashamed of.